polirritmico/monokai-nightasty.nvim/README.md

 5. `opts.on_highlights(highlights, colors)` can be used to override highlight groups.

-6. If `opts.cache` is `true` the resulting highlights are cached.
+If `opts.cache` is `true` and the current configuration has no changes, jump straight to step 5 to apply the `on_highlights` function.

-To get the name of a highlight group or to find the used color, here are some
+> To get the name of a highlight group or to find the used color, here are some
-alternatives:
+> alternatives:
+>

-1. Use `:Inspect` to get info of the highlight group at the current position.
+> 1. Use `:Inspect` to get info of the highlight group at the current position.
-2. Check the generated palettes in the [extras](#-extras).
+> 2. Check the generated palettes in the [extras](#-extras).
-3. For plugins specifics check each module in the `highlights` directory.
+> 3. For plugins specifics check each module in the `highlights` directory.

 ---